 Even if your garage door is powered by an intuitive, durable automation system, it should still be accessible via manual controls.
 Manual controls ensure accessibility during power outages, securing your access.
 They’re also imperative for family homes.
 Your garage door’s manual release mechanism gives you full functionality, so you’re always in power—even when the power, itself, has gone out.

 An Auto-Reverse Function

 Your garage door’s auto-reverse function, meanwhile, changes your door’s directional movement.
-It’s important to protecting obstructing objects—or people—from the door’s weight.
-Any garage door openers manufactured after 1991 need to have this safety feature.
+It’s important in regards to protecting objects—or people—from the door’s weight.
+Any residential garage door made on or after 1993, per Cornell Law School, needs to have this safety feature.
 That said, you should check up on your auto-reverse feature every so often.
-Place a solid option in your door’s path, and make sure the door reverses upon impact.
+Place a disposable solid object in your door’s path and make sure the door reverses upon impact.

 Movement Detection Technology